Skip to content

 Returns

-- The corresponding view or
+• The corresponding matrix index or nothing.

 Examples